Vindicta-Team/Vindicta-Docs/docs/guide/camps.md

 The best solution for this is the [Arsenal](arsenal).
 It has infinite capacity, and an interface for changing, saving and loading loadouts.
 These can be built through the Storage category in the [Build UI](building).
 Inventories of crates and vehicles will also be saved, so these can be used if needed.

+## Infantry capacity

+Camps, as well as all outposts you can capture, have a fixed infantry capacity.
+You can not recruit more soldiers if the infantry capacity at this place has been reached.
+The only way to increase this capacity is by building more tents through the build menu.
+See [Build UI](building) page.

+When you create a new camp, all buildings within camp radius are automatically added to it, increasing camp's infantry capacity.
+It is very benefitial to create camps next to some abandoned buildings.